Hearing loss in adults | Kore whakarongo i roto i te hunga pakeke

 Conductive hearing loss can be caused by:

-• exposure to excessive noise, which causing greater hearing loss than you would have from ageing.
+• exposure to excessive and/or impulse noise, which causes more hearing loss in specific pitches than you would have from ageing alone

 • alcohol, nicotine, carbon monoxide or exposure to solvents

-• medications such as some antibiotics, pain relief medication and diuretics (water pills)
+• medications, including some antibiotics, pain relief medicines and diuretics (water pills)

 • illness such as meningitis or untreated ear infections

-• trauma from objects beings poked into an ear, sports or other head injuries or occasionally changes to air pressure when flying or diving.
+• trauma from objects beings poked into an ear, sports, other head injuries or occasionally, changes in air pressure when flying or diving.

 • often don’t hear something the first time